 The diamond box is also referred to as a decision box.
 Steps in the process that require decisions (Yes/No) to be made are represented as a diamond box from which two paths branch out.
 Any step that requires a yes/no decision or true or false decision is represented in a diamond box.
 One path represents the workflow if the outcome is “Yes”, and the other path represents the workflow if the outcome is “No”.

 these symbols represent how one point in the process is connected or leads to the next step/task.
 Sometimes when the process map runs into multiple pages, page connectors are used to show the connectivity between pages.

 There are several other symbols and shapes used for mapping business processes to represent specific items in the process workflow.
 For example, there are specific shapes to indicate data, input, multiple, and single documents.
 There are several ways in which process maps can be drawn, from paper to whiteboard to using software tools.

 Workflow automation solutions like Cflow provide mapping tools that can be used to map processes before they are automated.
 These tools can be used to create a process map, which helps the team identify the tasks that can be automated effectively.

 Business Process Mapping Methodologies

-Creating process mapping and documentation can be done by following a number of methodologies.
-The use of flow charts, diagrams, and mind-maps are some of the visual ways to represent a business process.
+Creating process mapping and documentation can be done by following several methodologies.
+The use of flow charts, diagrams, and mind maps are some of the visual ways to represent a business process.
 Some of the most commonly followed business process mapping methodologies are listed below:

 Image source: Lucidchart